matthiasschoger/hashilab-apps/README.md

 - immich - Awesome image management tool which handles image backup and management for the family.
 Great example how to scale a complex application in a Nomad/Consul cluster.
 - nginx-web - Static web page if you should happen to stumble across my domain.
 - node-red - More home automation.
 - unifi-network - Controller application for the Unifi network stack from Ubiquiti Networks.
-Was quite tricky to set up in a HA environment, please check [consul-ingress](https://github.com/matthiasschoger/hashilab-core/tree/master/consul-ingress) for UDP forwarding.
+Was quite tricky to set up in a HA environment, please check [consul-ingress](https://github.com/matthiasschoger/hashilab-core/tree/master/consul-ingress) for UDP ingress management.
 - vaultwarden - Password management for the family.

 <h2>Deployment Notes</h2>